Methods provided by the Data Exchange library

 Changing encodings and normalizations

-The Data Exchange library only accepts UTF-8 JSON, XML and CSV files.
+The Data Exchange library only accepts UTF-8 JSON, XML and CSV/TSV files.
 Through the following functions you can change the encoding of a file prior to reading or after writing its contents.
 The library also contains a number of functions to normalize composed Unicode characters in strings and sets in your model to either the NFC or NFD normalization.

 dex::ConvertFileToEncoding(inputFile, inputEncoding, ouputFile, outputEncoding, noBOM)